-On January 8th, 2018, the student delegation from Columbia’s School of International and Public Affairs (SIPA) met with officials from the China Institute of International Studies (CIIIS), the in-house think tank for China’s Ministry of Foreign Affairs.
+On January 8th, 2018, a student delegation from SIPA met in Beijing with officials from the China Institute of International Studies (CIIIS), the in-house think tank for China’s Ministry of Foreign Affairs.
 We discussed their famous “One Belt One Road Initiative” (B&R), which is Chinese President Xi Jinping’s flagship infrastructure project that includes over 60 countries spanning across Asia, Africa, Latin America and Europe.

 During a May 2017 conference, President Xi championed the initiative as a way to “uphold and grow an open world economy.”
 He all but invited the United States to join, saying that “all countries, from either Asia, Europe, Africa or the Americas, [should] be international cooperation partners of the Belt and Road Initiative.”